-One of the common issues encountered by modern Windows users is recovery of windows 7 password.
+One of the common issues encountered by modern Windows users is the recovery of Windows 7 password.
 Multiple methods are available in the market with their respective advantages and drawbacks.
-It becomes evidently frustrating and annoying when our work gets stuck and our important files or software cannot be retrieved/accessed due to password unavailability.
-Based on the convenience and availability of resources, we will discuss about multiple approaches that can be adopted to reset and our Windows 7 login password, without the risk of losing any data.
+It becomes evidently frustrating and annoying when our work gets stuck and our important files or software cannot be retrieved/accessed because we forgot the login password.
+Based on the convenience and availability of resources, we will discuss about multiple approaches that can be adopted to reset our Windows 7 login password, without the risk of losing any data.

-Part 1: How to Crack Windows 7 Password without Any Software
+Part 1: How to Recover Windows 7 Password without any Software

 Method 1.
 Using a Pre-created Password Reset Disk